 No Public Complaints

 We have not found any outstanding class-action lawsuits or FTC complaints filed against ReversePAY.
-Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+Dissatisfied client who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

 ReversePAY Customer Support Options